songyahui/infer_TempFix/README.md

+The repository provides the artifact for the FSE24 paper: **ProveNFix: Temporal Property guided Program Repair**.
+Our [Benchmarks](https://zenodo.org/records/10695186) are available from Zenodo.
+The [Source Code](https://github.com/songyahui/infer_TempFix) of the tool is available from GitHub.
+The final version of the [Paper](ProveNFix_Paper.pdf) and the [Appendix](ProveNFix_Appendix.pdf) are publicly accessible.

 ## Build ProveNFix

 We have a docker image to try out our tool, which is detailed in the [Artifact Evaluation Doc](ProveNFix_Artifact_Evaluation.pdf).